‘The Bachelor’ Spoilers: Order Of Eliminations After Episode 7 For Nick Viall

 Don’t look for a rose ceremony here as there won’t be one.
 Nick may only have two women left to choose from, but he can’t forget about all those he has sent home during the last few months.
 It is time for their return to share stories, dish dirt, and question why they did not receive a rose.

-Two women still remain
+Two women remain

 Episode 11 — March 13: Season Finale